jmcgloin/music_mastery/README.md

 NEXT:

+Log out
+- write sessions#destroy
+- redirect to welcome#home on log out
+- add restrictions from accessing pages when not logged in
+- add restrictions from accession pages user doesn't own/shouldn't have access to
+- add basic nav bar to  application view, with logged in condition

 Log In
-- correct new password field
-- build sessions#create to redirect  or render on authentication
-- strong params

 Sign up